• +1-703-684-6777

 Specifications:

-• Aircraft type: Proof of Concept eCTOL aircraft for eVTOL passenger aircraft
+• Aircraft type: Crewed eCTOL aircraft (proof of concept), to validate an eVTOL aircraft

 • Cruise speed: Unknown